FREQUENTLY ASKED QUESTIONS

 What if my health deteriorates during the trial?

-When will I know whether I was taking Colchicine or the placebo?
+Will I know whether I was given the drug or the placebo?

 Will my personal details be shared with the public when the results are published?

-No. All the participants’ personal information always stays confidential.
+No, never.
+All participants’ personal information will stay 100% confidential.

 HOW TO TAKE PART